pkarsy/rcCalibrator/README.md

 A crystal is usually a tiny part of the complexity and the cost of a project.
 For simple projects is fine however, if we can avoid the crystal.
 - Ability to change the frequency at runtime.
-For example we can drift the 8Mhz frequency -2.1% for extremely reliable 57600 UART communication and drift it +3.5% for 115200.
-Of course we can calibrate the RC oscillator to the UART friendly 7.37(28) Mhz frequency.
+For example we can drift the 8Mhz frequency -2.1% for extremely reliable 57600 serial communication and drift it +3.5% for 115200.
+Of course we can calibrate the RC oscillator to the Serial friendly 7.37(28) Mhz frequency.
 Note however that if you write Arduino code, better use 8Mhz.
 A lot of useful Arduino functions like millis() work correctly only for 8Mhz and 16Mhz
 - You have 2 additional GPIO pins.
 The XTAL1 and XTAL2 can be used for any purpose.